Your Next Great American Vacation

 Disneyland Magic: If your kids are at least 4 years old, there’s no place like Disney for a magical, memorable family getaway that both children and adults can truly enjoy.
 Insider tip: There are plenty of people who are completely obsessed with conquering Disneyland, and they are more than happy to share their secrets.
 Do your research and plan ahead to have the best experience at Disney.

 The Jersey Shore: If you’re looking for a family trip that’s easy going, fun and relatively affordable, look no further than Ocean City, Cape May, or the Wildwoods in New Jersey.
-Rent a house close to the beach and close-ish to the boardwalk, and a cruiser bike, and get ready for a week of no driving, family dinners, coffee and donuts on the porch, afternoons at the beach; and pizza and rides under the glittering lights of the boardwalk at night.
+Rent a house close to the beach and closeness to the boardwalk, and a cruiser bike, and get ready for a week of no driving, family dinners, coffee, and donuts on the porch, afternoons at the beach; and pizza and rides under the glittering lights of the boardwalk at night.
 Insider tip: Ocean City and Cape May are “dry towns,” meaning alcohol cannot be sold within their city limits.
 These cities’ “dry town” status makes them safer and more family-friendly.
 (Don’t worry: adults can easily stock up at a neighboring town.)
+This could be your next great American vacation.
+Check out Ameri cars.

 Southern Staycation: For travelers who are looking for an adventure off the beaten path, the Southern United States offer an unexpected journey filled with incredible scenery, powerful historic tourism, great food and music, and, of course, Southern hospitality.
-Your itinerary should include cities like Raleigh, North Carolina; Atlanta, Georgia; Memphis and Nashville Tennessee; and Charleston, South Carolina or slow things down and plan your entire trip around one Southern destination.
+Your itinerary should include cities like Raleigh, North Carolina; Atlanta, Georgia; Memphis and Nashville, Tennessee; and Charleston, South Carolina, or slow things down and plan your entire trip around one Southern destination.
 You won’t be disappointed!
 Insider tip: Get all you can of that Southern charm by exploring Bed and Breakfasts or Airbnb rentals rather than traditional hotels.
+Need car insurance information?